teknoman117/P80C550-SPM-CPLD/README.md

 | 3:2 | ~SS Enable           |
 | 1:0 | SCK Prescaler Select |

 - The SPI Interrupt Flag is set after a SPI transfer has completed.
-It must be cleared before another transfer can take place by writing a 1 to the bit.
+It is cleared by writing 1 to the bit, or by reading or writing to the data register.
 - The SPI Interrupt Enable bit controls whether the EX0 interrupt on the CPU is triggered when a transfer completes.
 - The SPI Running / Busy Flag reads as 1 when a SPI transfer is currently in progress.
 - The ~SS Select bits controls which ~SS line is currently active.